Becoming a Scholar

 - Preferred status for summer faculty research positions

-- Each year the Webster Society selects and hosts a speaker for the School of Law’s Public Interest Speakers Series.
+- Each year the Webster Society selects and hosts a speaker for the School of Law’s Public Interest Law & Policy Speakers Series.

 |"The Webster Society brings together talented and committed law students with an amazing role model, whose inspirational career spans many different parts of the legal profession, both public and private.
 Washington University is fortunate to have Judge Webster and the Webster Scholars as actively engaged members of our School of Law community."